Laundry Label Symbols Explained

 Schedule annual professional maintenance for your washer and dryer to help keep your garments looking fresh.

 Sears Home Services technicians know all the top washer and dryer brands.
 We can maintain your laundry appliances no matter where you bought them.
-We have thousands of local repair technicians across the US who are highly trained and skilled to maintain your washer and dryer.
+We have local repair technicians across the US who are highly trained and skilled to maintain your washer and dryer.
 If a technician uncovers problems during washer and dryer maintenance, you can trust our appliance experts for repairs on top laundry appliance brands like Samsung, Whirlpool, Frigidaire, GE, Maytag, LG and Kenmore.

 Trust Sears Home Services to help you keep your laundry appliances in top shape.
 Our goal is to help you manage all aspects of your home so you can have the peace of mind that everything is covered.